 2. Invite the child to lead the prayer.
 Don’t feel like you have to lead every prayer.
 Give children the opportunity to pray.
 It may take some time, but eventually, your students will surprise you.
 Also, don’t correct kids if they do step up to lead prayer.
 Nothing dashes a child’s confidence more than correcting them in public, especially concerning spiritual matters.

 3. Use repetition to train children.
 I always tell children not confident enough to pray independently, to repeat after me.
 Not because I’m a master at prayer but to build their spiritual knowledge.
 Training children to pray is simple when you use the repetition method.
+Start with a good night prayer.
 Don’t use long, flowery sentences but do heap lots of love on God.
 He enjoys praise and children see a loving relationship, not just hear about it.

 4. Hold hands but ask permission first.
 Say to children, “May I hold your hand when we pray?”
 Asking permission calms the child and helps them know you are there with them.
 Holding someone’s hand should comfort them, not frighten them or make them uncomfortable.
 Sadly, sometimes this kind of contact does.